Crooks admit to horseplay with AIG, Deutsche cash

-NEW YORK, March 7 (Reuters) - A former executive for American International Group Inc and Deutsche Bank and her ex-husband have admitted they defrauded both companies to help support their horse farm, U.S. prosecutors said on Wednesday.
+NEW YORK (Reuters) - A former executive for American International Group Inc and Deutsche Bank and her ex-husband have admitted they defrauded both companies to help support their horse farm, U.S. prosecutors said on Wednesday.

 The former executive, Heidi Walker, and then-husband, Peter Pfabe, were criminally charged 18 months ago in a scheme in which they extracted more than $450,0000 from Deutsche Bank and AIG between November 2002 and March 2008 for “editing services for investment commentary” or “client investment management survey.”